pneibaur/Virtual-Mall/README.md

 ## 🧊 **ICEBOX** 🧊

-Virtual Mall is a work in progress!
+CACHIMAN Virtual Global Mall is a work in progress!
 We are planning on implementing the following features in the future:
 - login/logout via Google OAuth
 - Users will be able to add and remove items from their cart
 - Users will be able to see their total and checkout with their items